mkleinegger/ece-408/README.release.md

   `git clone https://github.com/illinois-cs-coursework/fa25_ece408_NETID.git ece408git` where NETID is your UIUC NetID.

-You will be prompted to enter your username and password.
-Enter your Github username and then enter your Personal Access Token instead of your password.
+If prompted for username and password, enter your Github username and then enter your Personal Access Token instead of your password.
 This will clone the remote repository to "ece408git" folder on your computer where you will be able to retrieve/submit/work on assignments.

 And finally add release repository so you can receive class assignments: